 Endowment and reserves

-Trinity utilizes a professional investment management company for our endowment and reserves and works with a lay-led investment committee that reports to the vestry on the status of our endowment and reserves.
+Trinity utilizes a professional investment management company, Mission Wealth, for our endowment and reserves and works with a lay-led investment committee that reports to the vestry on the status of our endowment and reserves.
 Unlike many Episcopal parishes, our business manager, who is a part-time employee, is not a part of our investment committee nor has the rector been intimately involved in its work.

 Our endowments are invested in a wide range of asset classes designed to reduce risk and provide moderate returns.
 A tangible expression of living into our values, the investment committee, with support of the vestry, adopted a socially responsible investment policy for our endowment funds in 2015.